adrienn3/pixi-python/README.md

 pixi-python: PixiJS in 5 minutes or less
 =============

 This repository houses all of the sample code used to create a simple application to render a browser based game.
-Tutorial can be found at:
+Tutorial can be found at https://youtu.be/zDbadCDB4cQ

-TBD

 ### License ###